LLM Product Development: A No-Nonsense Guide to Planning, Building, and Shipping at Scale

 5.5 Real-World Proof

-Case study: Mindtickle cut hallucinations by 62 percent and boosted CSAT by 18 points after moving to Maxim auto-eval pipelines.
+Case study: Mindtickle cut hallucinations by a substantial percentage and improved customer satisfaction after moving to Maxim auto-eval pipelines.

 5.6 CI/CD Integration